 Since a bear market on the heels of a bull market reflects a long expansion cycle of growth, it is often easy to lose track of the basics that will see investors through an economic slowdown.
 Investment opportunities are always present.
-Therefore, the general rule of thumb must be to continue in the same direction by maintaining a well-diversified portfolio.
+Therefore, the general rule is to continue in the same direction by maintaining a well-diversified portfolio.
 How do you get a well-diversified portfolio?
 SAVVI can help.
-By entering your accounts and sharing your risk tolerance with SAVVI, you can get personalized guidance on how to invest for success.
+By entering your accounts and sharing your risk tolerance with SAVVI, you can get personalized guidance on how to invest.
 What are other important considerations with regard to risk and long-term planning?

-- ·Financial Goals and Planning Horizon.
+· Financial Goals and Planning Horizon.
 Probably the most critical consideration is how many years you have to meet your financial goals.
 Generally, the earlier you begin saving, the more risk you can afford to assume.
 Though you should never take on more risk than you are comfortable with, you should also recognize that the amount of risk you are willing to carry affects the return you can potentially expect to achieve.
-With time on your side it’s easier to weather the ups and downs.
+Generally, the greater an investment's possible reward over time, the greater its level of price volatility, or risk.
+With time on your side, you may find it's easier to weather the ups and downs.

 Diversification is Key